 I've written here before about Bryan Alexander and his outstanding Future Trends in Technology and Education newsletter, which I've considered essential and vital reading since 2013.
-Bryan is one of the most exciting and influential voices in that place where the worlds of education and technology and today and tomorrow intersect.
+Bryan continually strives to give voice to thought leaders and share information in that place where the worlds of education and technology and today and tomorrow intersect.

 Today I want to share one of the newer efforts he has undertaken: the Future Trends Forum, delivered via Shindig.
 I've had a few opportunities where my availability allowed me to watch and participate in one of the weekly sessions he's been doing for a year or so now, and thoroughly enjoyed each of these interactive events.